 Rivelino, born as Roberto Rivellino, is a Brazilian football legend known for his impeccable style and technique on the field.
-He was born on January 1, 1946, in Sao Paulo, Brazil, and grew up in the working-class neighborhood of Bom Retiro.
+He was born on January 1, 1946, in Sao Paulo, Brazil, and grew up in the working-class neighbourhood of Bom Retiro.

 Rivelino began his professional football career in 1962 with Corinthians, one of the biggest football clubs in Brazil.
 He quickly established himself as a key player, impressing fans and critics alike with his dribbling skills and powerful left foot.
 In 1973, Rivelino signed with Fluminense, where he would spend the remainder of his career, retiring in 1981.

 Rivelino was an integral part of the Brazilian national team that won the 1970 FIFA World Cup.
 He played alongside football greats such as Pele, Jairzinho, and Carlos Alberto, and his performances throughout the tournament were nothing short of exceptional.
 He scored three goals and provided several assists, including a memorable corner kick that led to Carlos Alberto's famous goal in the final against Italy.